 Nonetheless, today, Matthew has his freedom, which he is trying to make the most of by moving on with his life.
 Christopher pleaded guilty as well, agreeing to serve five years in prison for his role in helping his mother drag Anthony’s body through the back door of her house and onto the road, where it was set afire.
 Though Christopher was released after serving his time, it seems like he never ventured too far from trouble.
 In May 2020, he was arrested once again for allegedly robbing four different small businesses in Baltimore.

 As per the last reports, he is currently being held without bond.
 Cindy, on the other hand, entered into an Alford plea in 2008.
 This came after video surveillance showcasing her purchasing gasoline just moments before Anthony’s murder transpired was brought to light.
-She subsequently received the maximum sentence of 30 years.
+She subsequently received a maximum sentence of 30 years.
 Thus, Cindy is currently incarcerated at the Maryland Correctional Institution for Women.

 Read More: How Did Jan Kruse Die?